Residual Pattern Learning for Pixel-wise Out-of-Distribution Detection in Semantic Segmentation: Related Work

-Promising results are shown by approaches that re-train the segmentation model, particularly methods based on outlier exposure (OE)~\cite{hendrycks2018deep}.
-Meta-OoD~\cite{chan2021entropy} was the first to introduce OoD images from an outlier dataset (e.g., COCO~\cite{lin2014microsoft}) to the inlier training set to boost the entropy results in outlier regions.
-To better simulate anomalies, PEBAL~\cite{tian2021pixel} and Densehybrid~\cite{grcic2022densehybrid} randomly crop anomalous objects from the OE dataset into inlier images, where PEBAL achieves SOTA performance with pixel-wise abstention learning~\cite{liu2019deep} and energy regularisation~\cite{liu2020energy}.
-However, these re-training approaches can degrade the closed-set segmentation accuracy, which may hinder their deployment in real-life applications.
-Such drawbacks motivated us to propose the RPL module that produces pixel-wise anomalous scores without affecting the inlier segmentation performance.
+Promising results are shown by approaches that re-train the segmentation model~\cite{hendrycks2018deep}.
+Meta-OoD~\cite{chan2021entropy} introduces OoD images from an outlier dataset (e.g., COCO~\cite{lin2014microsoft}) to the inlier training set to boost the entropy results in outlier regions.
+To better simulate anomalies, PEBAL~\cite{tian2021pixel}, Densehybrid~\cite{grcic2022densehybrid} and~\cite{bevandic2019simultaneous} randomly crop anomalous objects from the outlier exposure (OE) datasets into inlier images, where PEBAL achieves SOTA performance with pixel-wise abstention learning~\cite{liu2019deep} and energy regularisation~\cite{liu2020energy}.
+However, these re-training approaches can degrade the closed-set segmentation accuracy, which motivated us to introduce a method that produces pixel-wise anomalous scores with minimal deterioration to the inlier segmentation performance.

-\textbf{Supervised Contrastive Learning} approaches~\cite{khosla2020supervised, wang2021exploring,li2022targeted} have shown promising results for classification tasks by leveraging labelled data to learn well structured feature representations.
-These methods build an additional projector to extract image embeddings and push apart embedding pairs from different classes while pulling together the same class pairs.
-Such optimisation allows the model to explore the relationship among the representations extracted from the input, instead of memorising the classification result from each individual output~\cite{wang2021exploring,tian2020makes}.
-Motivated by this, our proposed Context-robust Contrastive Learning (CoroCL) aims to produce consistent representations for the intermediate features of RPL and understand the relationship between the pixel-wise contexts and anomaly embeddings.
+\textbf{Supervised Contrastive Learning}~\cite{khosla2020supervised, wang2021exploring,li2022targeted} has shown promising results for classification tasks by leveraging labelled data to learn well structured feature representations.
+These methods build an additional projector to extract image embeddings and push apart embedding pairs from different classes while pulling together same class pairs.
+Such optimisation allows the model to explore the relationship among the input representations, instead of only relying on individual samples' classification results for training~\cite{wang2021exploring,tian2020makes}.
+Motivated by this, our proposed Context-robust Contrastive Learning (CoroCL) aims to produce consistent representations for RPL by understanding the relationship between the pixel-wise contexts and anomaly embeddings.